Photo credit: Gabrielle Henderson from unsplash

 How to avoid a sham contracting claim

-The usual reason is so the employer can avoid paying employee entitlements like annual leave and superannuation.
+Sometimes it is because they make a mistake.
+But usually it is so the employer can avoid paying employee entitlements such as annual leave, sick pay and superannuation.

 Under the Fair Work Act 2009 (Cth), an employer cannot:

 So, misrepresenting an employee’s job as a contracting job is illegal.
 And there are penalties for sham contracting if it goes to court.
 The penalties can be up to $13,320 for an individual and up to $66,600 for corporations for each occurrence.
 So do not do it.

 How do you know if you should hire an employee or a contractor?

 And, if you are in doubt, always get advice.

 Difference between a contractor and an employee

 It is important to know what the differences are between an employee and a contractor.

 For example, contractors have more autonomy about how they complete the work, they may set their own work hours and have insurance to cover their work.